abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     int16 [ 5  7  9 11 13]

-!!!
-Info ""
 Note that `int16` is required to represent all possible `int8` and `uint8` values (from -128 to 255), even though in this case a uint8 would have sufficed.

 ```py
 k3 = k1 + 1.5